yoasif/yoasif.github.io/_posts/2024-06-24-mozilla-reddit-ama-2024-firefox-priorities-what-you-missed.markdown

 u/BubiBalboa suggested that Mozilla "[create videos explaining the monthly release notes and new features](https://www.reddit.com/r/firefox/comments/1de7bu1/comment/l8f58nh/)".

 I think as we have witnessed the rise of video-based communities like YouTube and TikTok, it is easy to see the relevance of content shared there.
-It is also obvious that Mozilla is aware of value of these channels, as they *have* [posted videos](https://www.youtube.com/@firefox/videos) about internet culture and privacy.
+It is also obvious that Mozilla is aware of the value of these channels, as they *have* [posted videos](https://www.youtube.com/@firefox/videos) about internet culture and privacy.

 Two years ago, Mozilla had posted some feature specific "Firefox Tips" -- I hadn't seen [Watch more basketball with Firefox Multi Picture-in-Picture](https://www.youtube.com/watch?v=AQybEhWZ8YA), but this would be perfect marketing for many sports fans (as my brother can readily attest - he uses this feature daily across multiple sports) - sadly, the video only has 5,000 views.